The greatest gift my father gave me: a love that runs deep

 And fierce loyalty to the people he loved.

-On the very top of my list was my Dad’s incredible love of nature.
+On the very top of my list was my dad’s incredible love of the outdoors.

 We would go for long walks in the countryside or along the beach.

-My father would point out the different trees, plants, and sea life and teach us about it all.
+My dad would point out the different trees, plants, and sea life and teach us all about it.

 He was a wealth of information.